Stability, Defensibility, and Trust Across Market Cycles

 The Public

-The public’s trust in AI systems is shaped by transparency and accountability.
-ATIC strengthens public confidence by ensuring:
+The public's trust in AI systems is shaped by transparency and accountability.
+Certification against ATIC's standard strengthens public confidence by ensuring transparency in data origins, accountability in system behavior, and trust in deployed AI systems.
+This is where ATIC's public benefit mission becomes most visible.

 The market may change.
-Standards remain.
+The standard remains.